Brendan Donovan Player Props: Cardinals vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 15th in the league.

-- The Mets' 4.64 team ERA ranks 26th across all league pitching staffs.
+- The Mets have a 4.65 team ERA that ranks 26th across all league pitching staffs.

-- The Mets surrender the fifth-most home runs in baseball (94 total, 1.4 per game).
+- Mets pitchers combine to allow the fifth-most home runs in baseball (96 total, 1.4 per game).

+- The Mets are sending Carrasco (2-3) to the mound for his ninth start of the season.
+He is 2-3 with a 5.71 ERA and 24 strikeouts through 41 2/3 innings pitched.

-- In his most recent time out on Saturday against the Pittsburgh Pirates, the right-hander tossed seven innings, giving up no earned runs while surrendering two hits.
+- The right-hander's most recent time out was on Sunday against the Pittsburgh Pirates, when he threw 4 2/3 innings, surrendering two earned runs while giving up six hits.

-- The 30-year-old has amassed an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .205 batting average against him.
+- In eight games this season, the 36-year-old has a 5.71 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.